dsshim0125/grmc/README.md

 ### Pretraining Encoder

-Any parametric model can be trained with our proposed gradient based momentum contrastive learning, and we provide a pretrained models of ResNet-50 and DenseNet-161.
+Any parametric model can be trained with our proposed gradient based momentum contrastive learning, and we provide pretrained models of ResNet-50 and DenseNet-161 as the encoder of depth estimation network.

 | Encoder  |  batch_size  |